 Regency Centers Corp.
-REG is slated to report fourth-quarter and full-year 2019 results on Feb 12, after the closing bell.
-While funds from operations (FFO) per share are anticipated to have been stable, year on year, revenues are likely to reflect an increase.
+REG is slated to report third-quarter 2019 results on Oct 30, after the market closes.
+While funds from operations (FFO) per share are anticipated to have remained stable, year on year, revenues are likely to reflect a marginal dip.

-In the last reported quarter, this Jacksonville, FL-based retail real estate investment trust (REIT) delivered a positive surprise of 3.13% in terms of FFO per share.
-The quarterly results reflected a rise in revenues, mainly driven by increase in lease income.
-Also, decent leasing activity and rent spreads aided its performance.
+In the last reported quarter, this Jacksonville, FL-based retail real estate investment trust (REIT) missed the Zacks Consensus Estimate for FFO per share by 1.04%.
+The quarterly results reflected a decline in revenues.

 Regency Centers Corporation Price and EPS Surprise

 Regency Centers Corporation price-eps-surprise | Regency Centers Corporation Quote

 Let’s see how things have shaped up for this announcement.

 The recent data from Reis shows that the vacancy rate of neighborhood and community shopping center contracted 10 basis points (bps) sequentially to 10.1% in the third quarter.
 Both, national average asking rent and effective rent, which nets out landlord concessions, inched up 0.3% sequentially.
 However, the Regional Mall vacancy rate expanded 10 bps sequentially to 9.4%.
 Nonetheless, rent growth was 0.2% in the quarter.

 Admittedly, store closures and bankruptcies have been affecting the retail real estate market, for long, which is, in fact, undergoing structural changes.
 However, with retail spending being still healthy, with consumer spending increasing amid job growth, the retail real estate sector is expected to have grown at a slow yet steady pace.